segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 Google's [documentation](https://developers.google.com/authorized-buyers/rtb/downloads/cookie-bulk-upload-proto){:target="_blank"} provides information about the accepted identifiers for this integration.

-- To use DV360 with web traffic, you must collect `anonymous_id` through the client-side `analytics.js` Source.
+- To use DV360 with web traffic, you must collect `anonymous_id` through the client-side `analytics.js` source.
 - To use DV360 with mobile traffic, you must collect  `IDFA`s through Segment's mobile sources.